MICKAI

 Procurement teams have spent two decades being told that intellectual property is a commercial concern, not an architectural one.
 In sovereign-AI procurement that distinction collapses.
 A vendor whose architecture is composed by reference to filed patent claims has made an architectural commitment that survives team changes, vendor acquisition, and roadmap drift.
 A vendor whose architecture is described in marketing material has made a marketing commitment that does not.
 The patent reference is the difference between a structural commitment and a promissory one.

-Mickai's filing reference is UK00004373277 at the UK Intellectual Property Office.
-Twenty-one filed patent applications, six hundred and seventy-five cryptographically signed claims, sole inventor Micky Irons.
+Mickai's filed UK patent applications are recorded on the UK IPO public register at numbers GB2607309.8 to GB2610422.4.
+Thirty-one filed patent applications, nine hundred and fourteen cryptographically signed claims, named inventor Micky Irons.
 The claims that map to each of the seven properties are as follows.

 How Mickai is structured for procurement engagement